Mussoorie: Education and services

 The Convent of Jesus and Mary, Waverley, Mussoorie was established in 1845 by the Religious Sisters of Jesus and Mary Mussoorie Educational Society.
 The school is conducted by the Religious Sisters of Jesus and Mary.
 It is an all-girls school and perhaps the oldest Convent school in India.
 Waverley is at an elevation of 7000 ft above sea level on one of the healthiest, most extensive and well wooded hills of Mussoorie.
 The Jesus and Mary congregation was the first congregation of Sisters to come to the north in 1842 at the invitation of Bishop Borghi the Vicar Apostolic of the Agra Mission.
 The Archbishop requested the sisters to come to Mussoorie to start a school for girls.
 In 1845 the sisters came to Mussoorie.
 The estate of Waverley belonging to an Italian gentleman had just come into the market and the nuns bought it.
 That year saw the commencement of one of the most important Catholic educational institutions in the North of India.
 Thousands of girls, Catholic and non-Catholic alike, have since passed through Waverley.
 The small inadequate bungalow which was all the accommodation at first offered, has given place to a group of tastefully conceived buildings which dominate the town of Mussoorie.

 Guru Nanak Fifth Centenary School (GNFCS) is another one of Mussoorie's well-known schools and one of the best boarding establishments in India.
-Previously owned by the Seventh-day Adventists and known from 1922–1969 as Vincent Hill School, GNFCS purchased the land and extensive buildings and founded an international school in the sacred memory of Sri Guru Nanak Dev Ji, on the occasion of His 500th birth anniversary, celebrated in November 1969.
+Previously owned by the Seventh-day Adventists and known from 1922 to 1969 as Vincent Hill School, GNFCS purchased the land and extensive buildings and founded an international school in the sacred memory of Sri Guru Nanak Dev Ji, on the occasion of His 500th birth anniversary, celebrated in November 1969.
 The girls are housed at Shangri La at 6750 ft above sea level on an 11 acre plot, wooded with cypress, cedar and oak, on the south and west, facing the snow clad Himalayan peaks, to the north.
 The boys are at Vincent Hill: It is 3 km from the Library Chowk.
 Surrounded by picturesque scenery and upgrading the old Vincent Hill School, it comprises a campus spread over 45 acre.
 The GNFCS prepares students in accordance with the 10+2 formula for school education, for the Indian Certificate of Secondary Education (10 year course) examination and the Indian School Certificate (12 year course) examination.

+Mussoorie International School (MIS) is an all-girls residential school in Mussoorie.
+Established in 1984, MIS is affiliated to the Council for the Indian School Certificate Examinations (CISCE code UT026), New Delhi and University of Cambridge International Examinations (CIE) and IBDP.
+The school is located in a 40 acre campus in the hills of Mussoorie.
+MIS students are divided into three houses: Laxmi (orange), Santoshi (yellow), and Gayatri (blue).